 - The type and name of documents in question

-The dissolution of marriage documents in Florida range from between June 1927 to the present day, and are recorded by the Clerk of the Circuit Court for the county where the divorce took place.
+The dissolution of marriage documents in Florida range from June 1927 to the present day, and are recorded by the Clerk of the Circuit Court for the county where the divorce took place.
 They can be gathered through the Bureau of Vital Statistics.
-This document contains an abstract of the information that was yielded during the judgement and is admissible as evidence that a divorce was filed and finalized.
-The judgement itself is gathered from the Clerk of the Circuit Court that serves the county where the divorce was issued.
+This document contains an abstract of the judgment and is admissible as evidence that a divorce was filed and finalized.
+The judgment itself is gathered from the Clerk of the Circuit Court that serves the county where the divorce was issued.

-After the annulment of divorce is recorded with the clerk, the clerk then forwards a report to the Bureau of Vital Statistics for more permanent archiving.
+After a divorce is recorded with the clerk, the clerk then forwards a report to the Bureau of Vital Statistics for more permanent archiving.
 The process outlined can take about 60 days to complete.
 This process takes approximately 60 days.
 If immediate access to the divorce record is required, requesting parties may contact the county Clerk of Circuit Court where the dissolution was granted.
-Any dissolution made prior to June 6, 1927 is obtainable from the Clerk of Circuit Court in the county where the divorce was granted.
+Any dissolution made prior to June 6, 1927, is obtainable from the Clerk of Circuit Court in the county where the divorce was granted.